 In most FRP games, a character must be created with random rolls of a certain amount of dice.
-Perhaps the dice required have six sides (like "normal" ones), perhaps more or less.
+Perhaps the dice required have six sides less.
 Some games require more than one die be thrown.
-If we required to throw three six-sided X=INT(RND(0) #A) where A is the die, then the largest number possible is 18 and the lowest is Therefore, our variable would X=RND(18).
-Next, we write a program that will display our random number on the screen.
+If we required to throw three six-sided die, then the largest number possible is 18 and the lowest is Therefore, our variable would that will display our random number on the screen.

-500 GOSUB30000 510 PRINT X 30000 x=RND(18): RETURN
+500 GOSUR30000 510 PRINT X 30000 x=RND(18): RETURN

-When we run this, we get a number from 1 to 18 and a message "?RG ERROR IN 30000".
-What computer is saying is that it went to 30000 after the initial RETURN and then found that it could not return again, since it wasn't told where to
+When we run this, we get a number from 1 to 18 and a message \\?RG ERROR IN 30000\\.
+What the computer is saying is that it went to 30000 after the initial RETURN and then found that it could not return again, since it wasn't told where to